-This action involves updating the City's SDC fee schedule so it is tied more directly to dwelling size.
-Currently, the City charges the same rates for all single-family homes regardless of size.
+This strategy involves updating the City's SDC fee schedule so it is tied more directly to dwelling size.
+Currently, the City charges the same rates for all singlefamily homes regardless of size.
 Each unit of a townhouse is also charged the same single-family fee.
-Multi-family and middle housing is charged a lesser fee per unit for parks and sewer SDCs.1
+Multi-family and middle housing is charged a lesser fee per unit for parks and sewer SDCs.